BootcampersCollective/Coders-Workshop/Coding-Challenges/summarizeDataLength/README.md

 }
 ```

-Write a function called `summarize` that takes two arguments, a search category and a search term
+Write a function called `summarize` that takes two arguments, a search category and a search term.

 The category corresponds to the key in the car object and the search term corresponds to the value.